Planning your return

 Phased reopening and what it means for businesses

-California’s Resilience Roadmap outlines a four-stage plan for reopening the state’s economy, including details around which types of businesses can be open in its various stages.
-This phased approach is meant to keep customers and employees safe as economic activity increases, and the duration of each phase is contingent on key public health metrics.
+During the first wave of the pandemic, the state of California released a Resilience Roadmap outlining a four-stage plan for reopening the state’s economy with information on which types of businesses can be open in its various stages.
+This phased approach was meant to keep customers and employees safe as economic activity increases, with the duration of each phase contingent on key public health metrics.

 The phased approach can be confusing for business leaders because of the restrictions involved.
 If your business is eligible to reopen during Stage 2, you will need to do some research into official guidelines around how best to operate while keeping your employees and customers safe.